etwk/blog/content/lists/books.md

 - [ ] Tribe Of Mentors: Short Life Advice from the Best in the World (Tim Ferriss) #must #collection
 - [ ] The Way of the SEAL: Think Like an Elite Warrior to Lead and Succeed (Mark Divine, Allyson E. Machate)
 - [ ] The Way to Will Power (Henry Hazlitt)
+- [ ] The War of Art: Break Through the Blocks and Win Your Inner Creative Battles (Steven Pressfield)

 ## Sexuality
 - [ ] Testo Junkie: Sex, Drugs, and Biopolitics in the Pharmacopornographic Era #memoir #philosophy #gender